 Texas Speech Pathology State License Guide

-The below information has been curated by the American Speech-Language Hearing Association (ASHA) based on Texas’ rules and regulations for state licensure of audiologists and speech-language pathologists.
+The information below has been curated by the American Speech-Language Hearing Association (ASHA) based on Texas’ rules and regulations for state licensure of audiologists and speech-language pathologists.
 Please note that requirements/information may change at any time, so always check with your state for the most up-to-date information.

 Summary of Texas Speech Pathology State License Requirements